Tuesday, 11 April 2017

 Oak Plantation Top 381m SJ275084 126216 Name from wood to the North-West

 When I visited the hill I met Karen and Brian Morris who farm from Longmountain Farm, whose land the summit of this hill is situated on.
 I had already made enquiries with Brian’s brother who farms the lower fields adjoined to this hill, and they all confirmed that they know this hill as being a part of the Long Mountain.
-The name is given as Cefn Digoll in the listing of Y Trichant as it is appropriate to list by the Welsh form of the name.
+The name is given as Cefn Digoll in the listing of Y Trichant - The 300m Hills of Wales as it is appropriate to list by the Welsh form of the name.
 Karen and Brian explained that they refer to a number of high fields on their farm by names, including the Mast Field, Behind the School, Top of the Gallop, The Patch and the Pond Field, with the high point of the hill being situated in the field they refer to as Behind the School.
 The school in this instance is occasionally used for schooling horses.

 Karen and Brian Morris of Longmountain Farm